davimorord/WEARABLE_vs_BLOOD_TEST_Mortality_prediction/README.md

 ---

+## Device note: NHANES accelerometer vs modern smartwatches

+The accelerometry data in NHANES 2003‑2004 was collected using an **ActiGraph model 7164**.
+This is a uniaxial hip‑worn device that records vertical acceleration in one‑minute epochs.
+Participants wore it for seven consecutive days, removing it only for sleep and water activities.

+Modern smartwatches differ in three key ways:

+- **Triaxial measurement**: They capture movement in three planes (vertical, horizontal, and lateral) instead of just vertical.
+- **Wrist placement**: This improves compliance and captures upper body movements that hip‑worn devices miss.
+- **Additional sensors**: Optical heart rate monitors, accelerometers, and sometimes electrodermal activity provide complementary physiological signals.

+These technological advances would likely improve predictive performance.
+Triaxial measurement captures a wider range of activities (cycling, upper body movement).
+Wrist placement increases wear time compliance, reducing non‑wear misclassification.
+Additional sensors could provide independent risk information beyond raw movement counts.
+Therefore, the results presented here probably **underestimate** the predictive potential of current consumer wearables.

+---

 ## The problem

 Most cardiovascular risk tools (Framingham, ACC/AHA) require a blood draw.
 That means a clinic visit, a needle, a lab, and days of waiting.
 Millions of people never get tested – they do not see a doctor, live in low‑resource settings, or simply do not know they are at risk.